(As amended at the XIXth Congress at Kathmandu, Nepal, 20 July 2025)

 (e) The Audit Committee may audit the accounts itself and if considered necessary, it may associate or authorize any other member(s) or professional auditor(s) for the purpose.

-ARTICLE 13: EXPULSION
+ARTICLE 14: EXPULSION

-(a) Any member association or individual may be expelled from the membership of the Association by a resolution of the Council adopted by a two-third majority of the members present and voting if its activities are in conflict with those of the Association.
+(a) Any member association or individual may be expelled from the membership of the Association by a resolution of the Council adopted by a two-thirds majority of the members present and voting if its activities are in conflict with those of the Association.

 (b) Whenever a proposal for expulsion is received, the member concerned shall be given an opportunity to explain or of being heard before taking a decision.